 A break-even forecast includes the following:

-- your profit after deducting the direct cost of the product or service you provide (your gross profit); and
+- Your profit after deducting the direct cost of the product or service you provide (your gross profit)

-If you find your break-even revenue represents an amount of work your business can handle -- that is, if you can easily bring in more than the amount of sales revenue you'll need to meet your expenses -- then your business stands a good chance of making money.
+If your business can easily bring in more than the amount of sales revenue you need to meet your expenses, then your business stands a good chance of making money.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help